NedkoKaraivanov/Projects/MyCarService/MyCarService-backend/README.md

 ## Usage

-* When you start the backend there will be two user already created in the database:
+* When you start the backend there will be two users already created in the database:
     - Normal User:  email: user@test.com, password:123123
     - Administrator: email admin@test.com, password:123123
     - You can use them in order to explore the application